pooranc/b1-trainer/README.md

 A full-stack flashcard app for German B1 exam preparation, built with spaced repetition (SM-2 algorithm).

-Built as a portfolio project to demonstrate the same REST API implemented in two backend languages.
+Built as a hobby project to demonstrate the same REST API implemented in two backend languages.

 ---